What is equal shared parental responsibility in Australia?

 - The child’s current and future education

-- The child’s health, especially medical procedures
+- Decisions in relation to the child’s health, especially medical procedures

-- The child’s religious and cultural upbringing
+- Determining the child’s religious and cultural upbringing

 - Changing the child’s name